askoufis/vocab-vscode-extension/README.md

 ## Features

-- Copy a string directly into the nearest `translations.json` file, wrapping the string with the `t` translation hook
+- ✨Automatically extract the highlighted text into the nearest `translations.json` file, wrapping the string with the `t` translation hook✨
 - Automatically create a `translations.json` and/or `.vocab` folder if they don't already exist
-- Automatically import vocab if it's not already imported
+- Automatically import [vocab] if it's not already imported
 - Open the nearest translations file relative to the current component

 ## Commands